 Reading this may not be for you if you consider yourself to be organized most of the time.
 NO WAY.
 This is for the many people that feel absolutely hopeless when faced with a messy home.

-I want to share some good advice on how you could move forward with getting your home clean and tidy when you feel hopeless by the mess around you.
+I want to share some good advice on how you could move forward with how to clean your home when it’s messy and when you feel hopeless by the mess around you.

 When I say ‘disaster’ I don’t mean something that just happened temporarily and you have to clean it up.
 It’s not about cleaning up after a recent dinner party with friends for example.
 No – it’s a disaster all around you.
 The big messy kind of disaster.